teck157713/CentralDataExchange_Solace/README.md

 For more information try these resources:
 - Get a better understanding of [Solace technology](https://docs.solace.com/All-Docs.htm).
 - Check out the [Solace blog](https://solace.com/blog/) for other interesting discussions around Solace technology.
-- Read the project set-up guide [here](https://github.com/teck157713/presalesprototype/blob/master/Documentations/set_up.pptx)
+- Read more about the project set-up guide [here](https://github.com/teck157713/presalesprototype/blob/master/Documentations/set_up.pptx)